syncfusion-content/blazor-docs/blazor/floating-action-button/styles.md

 ## Show text on hover

 By using `CssClass`, you can customize the Floating Action Button to show text on hover with applied transition effect.
-For detailed information, refer file below.

 ```csharp